 - If applicable, links to your web page/s.

 The endorsers of the proposed member then email firstname.lastname@example.org to have the new member added to the CERN listserv (with this email to include the introductory statement).
 Once on the list, the endorsers send out a Welcome to the listserv with the new member’s Introductory Statement.
 New members will be given instructions on how to access the membership home page.

-CERN communicates via a list-serve: firstname.lastname@example.org.
+CERN communicates via a list-serve: email@example.com.
 This list is used to circulate information about relevant conferences and other events; members' research and related activities; links to parallel or complementary research; and links to economic experiments.
 There are also active regional sub-lists of CERN, in Eastern Australia (CERN-Sydney), in Latin America (CERN-LA) and in Europe (CERN-Europe).
 CERN-Asia is currently forming.
 CERN sub-lists are used to circulate notice of regional meetings and events.